ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/memcached_cache/_review.md

             - "False"
         correct_answer: 1
         explanation: >
-            Yes, it is possible to share a single instance of Memcache between multiple projects because Memcache is a memory store space and it can be run on one or more servers.
+            It is possible to share a single instance of Memcache between multiple projects because Memcache is a memory store space and can be run on one or more servers.
 # ================================================================================
 #       FIXED, DO NOT MODIFY
 # ================================================================================